observIQ/stanza/examples/k8s/onprem/README.md

 # Kubernetes On Prem Logs and Events w/ Google Cloud Logging

-Stanza can be deployed to Kubernetes On Prem for log and event collection
+Stanza can be deployed to Kubernetes On Prem for log and event collection.
+Container logs are gathered from each Kubernetes Node's filesystem.
+Events are collected from the Kubernetes API Server.

 ## Architecture